sai0336/sai0336/README.md

 # Sai Chavan

 B.Sc.
 IT student from Mumbai who builds embedded systems and IoT projects.
-Not the kind of student who just does assignments — I actually spend my free time soldering components, flashing firmware, and figuring out why my circuit isn't working at 11pm.
+Not the kind of student who just does assignments — I actually spend my free time soldering components, flashing firmware.

 My interest is in hardware that does something real.
 Wireless devices, sensor systems, automation — things you can physically interact with, not just run on a laptop.